MJEEd91/Story-generator/README.md

 # Story-generator
-a simple code that can generate a story with python
+a simple program that can generate a story with python